South San Francisco, California: Geography

 According to the United States Census Bureau, the city has a total area of 30.2 sqmi, of which 9.1 sqmi of it is land and 21.0 sqmi of it (69.69%) is water.

 South San Francisco lies north of San Bruno and San Francisco International Airport in the Colma Creek valley south of Daly City, Colma, Brisbane, and San Bruno Mountain; east of Pacifica and the hills of the northern Coast Range lying along the San Andreas Fault; west of the waters of San Francisco Bay.
 Locals often refer to the town as South City, in much the same way that San Francisco is called "The City."
 South San Francisco does not touch on San Francisco, with either Brisbane, Colma, or Daly City lying between them.

-Most of the valley faces east toward San Francisco Bay, affording bay views from higher levels.
-South San Francisco has mild winters and dry cool summers.
-The hills to the west shield the eastern parts of the city from some of the fog that prevails in neighboring areas.

-The population grew from 4,411 in 1920 to 67,009 in 2014.
-It has tripled since World War II with the opening of such subdivisions as Buri Buri, Winston Manor and Westborough on the slopes west of El Camino;
+Two San Mateo County unincorporated areas lie within the boundaries of the city: the largest is owned by the city and is mostly leased to the private California Golf Club (an adjacent portion is occupied by Ponderosa Elementary School, controlled by the South San Francisco Unified School District.
+The other is Country Club Park - located along Country Club Drive and Alta Vista Drive between the Avalon and Brentwood neighborhoods.
+The city provides some services to these areas.

 The city is particularly noted for the South San Francisco hillside sign on Sign Hill, which rises to the north of the city, with large white letters that proclaim "South San Francisco, The Industrial City".
 The sign, a tribute to the city's industrial past, is listed on the National Register of Historic Places.